X

 Some travel diaries trace the path of roads taken, while others, instead, mapped out the shifting emotions of those traveling.
 Eloïse Labarbe-Lafon’s project, Motel 42, is the latest.

-Emerging from a promise the artist made to herself — never sleep in the same room twice during her travel, even if she and her partner remained in the same city two nights in a row — Motel 42 presents the intertwining of inner landscapes and a love story unfolding against the backdrop of 42 anonymous motel rooms across the United States and Canada.
+Emerging from a promise the artist made to herself — never sleep in the same room twice during her travel — Motel 42 presents the intertwining of inner landscapes and a love story unfolding against the backdrop of 42 anonymous motel rooms across the United States and Canada.

 In this series of hand-colored analog self-portraits, the artist captures moments that feel both deeply intimate and strangely detached.
 Each image, meticulously staged in the hushed mornings of unfamiliar motels, serves as a visual entry in her emotional journal.
 Her use of vibrant oil paints overlays a vivid imagination onto the black-and-white film, creating a dissonance that makes us question what’s real and what’s dreamt.
 The dark undertones of her diary entries and her reflections on life on the road, impermanence, and modern-day USA, are concealed beneath the allure of beautifully rendered images, hinting at the contradictions between how things appear and how they are felt.